SDL3pp

 const char *args[] = { "myprogram", "argument", nullptr };

-Setting pipe_stdio to true is equivalent to setting prop::process.CREATE_STDIN_NUMBER and prop::process.CREATE_STDOUT_NUMBER to PROCESS_STDIO_APP, and will allow the use of Process.Read() or Process.GetInput() and Process.GetOutput().
+Setting pipe_stdio to true is equivalent to setting prop.Process.Create.STDIN_NUMBER and prop.Process.Create.STDOUT_NUMBER to PROCESS_STDIO_APP, and will allow the use of Process.Read() or Process.GetInput() and Process.GetOutput().

-See Process.Process() for more details.
+See CreateProcessWithProperties() for more details.

 Parameters